julienreszka/dev-career-tips/README.md

 )

 - [ ] [
-  Pushing people who disagree with reality to thee limits of their resaonning ]( https://blog.julienreszka.com/2019/12/what-should-you-do-with-people-who.html )
+  Pushing people who disagree with reality to the limits of their resaonning ]( https://blog.julienreszka.com/2019/12/what-should-you-do-with-people-who.html )